 School of Education

-Monroe College School of Education prepares students to meet the needs of all learners by developing high-performing, skilled, and passionate educator-practitioners who advocate for their students, particularly those at risk.
+Monroe University's School of Education prepares students to meet the needs of all learners by developing high-performing, skilled, and passionate educator-practitioners who advocate for their students, particularly those at risk.
 The curriculum is designed to sequentially build pre-service teachers’ knowledge of content and pedagogical skills combining research and best practices with clinically rich field experiences.
 Graduates of the programs are: (1) well-versed in all aspects of the development of typical and delayed young children; (2) knowledgeable about the challenges and heightened risk factors facing urban families and schools; (3) well-equipped to provide effective instruction and intervention for all learners, including students with disabilities, English language learners and those growing up in poverty; and (4) well-prepared to assist students’ families to advocate for their children and navigate education system complexities.

 Programs